AceRoqs/DiskTools/README.md

 * _WinPartitionInfo_ is a GUI program which is a bit more complete than the other utilities.
 It will display the complete partition information \(including extended partitions\) of the first two physical disks.
-* _WriteImage_ is an in-progress tool for customizing the files on disk images.
+* _WriteImage_ takes a disk image file and writes it to a physical disk.
 * _DiskTools_ is a shared library for disk reading and other code that is tool agnostic.
 The pretty printing code is probably useful to others.